cenkalti/rain/README.md

 Rain is the main BitTorrent client used at [put.io](https://put.io).
 It is designed to handle hundreds of torrents while using low system resources.
-The main difference from other clients is that Rain uses a different port for each torrent.
+The main difference from other clients is that Rain uses a separate peer port for each torrent.
-This allows Rain to download same torrent from same private tracker for multiple users and keep reporting their ratio correctly.
+This allows Rain to download same torrent for multiple accounts in same private tracker and keep reporting their ratio correctly.

 Missing features
 ----------------